GSConnect/gnome-shell-extension-gsconnect/README.md

 # gnome-shell-extension-gsconnect

-KDE Connect integration for Gnome Shell
+Not for public consumption, don't use this.